Troth99/Movie-Magic-Workshop/README.md

 ### Show buttons for movies
   - [x] Add edit and delete buttons
+  - [x] Add isOwner as relation to movie
   - [ ] Show buttons only for creators

 ### Edit movie